heidi1105/MERN-MAR2022/demo/w2d3/readme.md

 	// whatever you want to do when the page is loaded },[])
 ```
-If the variable inside the array changed, useEffect will run the function again
+If the variable inside the array changed, useEffect will re-run

 ## ROUTER
 #### app.js